 Leone said by the end of 2014, New York could be home to 200 breweries.
 Leone said the work being done by his organization at the state and federal level is to get New Yorkers to take pride in their beer.

 “I think that we sell more beer from outside the state than we do our local beer, so we really need to get New Yorkers to think about their local beer.
-And in almost city or town in the state of New York, there’s a brewery of some sort – you can walk in and get two or three different answers – so our goal is to get New Yorkers to think about their beer.”
+And in almost city or town in the state of New York, there’s a brewery of some sort – you can walk in and say 'what's your local beer' and get two or three answers – so our goal is to get New Yorkers to think about their beer.”

 Back at the farm, Greg Garrison said he’s already seen an interest from regional brewers coming by to check out his hops.
 As his operation grows, Garrison hopes his practice on the small scale will pay off in the future.

-He remarks, “Just like building models when you’re a kid and building real cars later on…this is the science experiment right here.”
+He remarks, “Just like building models when you’re a kid and then working on real cars later on…this is the science experiment right here.”